ARCLeeds/wrf-build/WRFInstallation.md

 To run a WRF simulation there are number of libraries that need to be installed:

 1. NetCDF:
-This library is essential for WRF.
+This library is essential for WRF and is installed by a script located at build/netCDFInstall.sh
 2. MPICH:
 This library is essential if you wish to build WRF in parallel.
 3. zlib: